Scalar that

 upside down (2) output of the supersmoother.
 The choice

-which is closest to the output of the supersmoother.
+that is closest to the output of the supersmoother.

 Closeness is measured in terms of sum